 Documents Required to Set Up a Business in the UAE

-A number of documents need to be translated into English, attested, and notarized by the Gulf Cooperation Council (GCC) or the Arab Embassy.
+A number of documents need to be translated into English, attested, and notarised by the Gulf Cooperation Council (GCC) or the Arab Embassy.

 - Duly filled application license form

 - Business card of the contact person